 - a.
 Producers are required to follow U.S. laws regarding conversion of primary forests to other uses.
-Use or occupancy of national forest system land is prohibited without special-use authorization.28 - b.
-Producers are required to follow U.S. laws prohibiting the use, occupancy or conversion of public lands in National Forests and Grasslands. - c.
-The NRCS Healthy Forests Reserve Program provides owners with 10-year restoration agreements and 30-year or permanent easements for conservation actions intended to improve biological diversity, increase carbon sequestration or help threatened or endangered species.29 Forestland that is part of a working farm or ranch can also be protected by permanent easements in the NRCS Agricultural Easement Program.30 - d.
-For more than 100 years, the amount of forested land in the United States has stayed relatively constant and is currently at 309 million hectares.31
+Use or occupancy of national forest system land is prohibited without special-use authorization.33 - b.
+Producers are required to follow U.S. laws prohibiting the use, occupancy, or conversion of public lands in National Forests and Grasslands. - c.
+The NRCS Healthy Forests Reserve Program provides owners with 10-year restoration agreements and 30-year or permanent easements for conservation actions intended to improve biological diversity, increase carbon sequestration or help threatened or endangered species.34 Forestland that is part of a working farm or ranch can also be protected by permanent easements in the NRCS Agricultural Easement Program.35 - d.
+For more than 100 years, the amount of forested land in the United States has stayed relatively constant.36 - 11.
+The aforementioned commitments to the conversion of primary forests or continuously forested land for future corn production, to the production of corn on wetlands or peatland, and to self-auditing under the highly-erodible lands and wetland conservation provisions, are applicable since January 2016.

-11. U.S. Corn is not produced on designated protected areas.
+12. U.S. Corn is not produced on designated protected areas.

 - a.
 Producers follow U.S. laws that prohibit the production of corn on land under federal protected status, land designated wilderness or research natural areas, protected land in national forests and grasslands, and land in the national landscape conservation system. - b.
-Producers follow U.S. laws that prohibit production of corn on land protected by national park service.
+Producers follow U.S. laws that prohibit production of corn on land protected by national park service. - 13.
+Producers participate in Federal programs that restore environmentally valuable or low productivity areas to natural habitat, as well as in Farm Bill conservation programs that help restore natural habitats, including: - a. the Conservation Reserve Program (CRP), in which temporary changes in land use or management are implemented to achieve environmental benefits; and - b. the Healthy Forests Reserve Program (HFRP), in which landowners implement voluntary 10-year, 30-year or permanent land-restrictions for specific conservation actions that promote the recovery of endangered or threatened species, improve plant and animal biodiversity, and enhance carbon sequestration.